 Across the country, in every state, guns are sold in a wide variety of different venues.
 After all, nearly any business with the proper permits and approval can sell firearms.
-From pawn shows, adventure centers, sporting goods stores and bait & tackle shops to hardware stores, country markets, feed suppliers and bike shops, guns can be sold nearly anywhere.
+From pawn shows, adventure centers, sporting goods stores, and bait & tackle shops to hardware stores, country markets, feed suppliers, and bike shops, guns can be sold nearly anywhere.

-Managing FFLs in your book of business may seem straightforward – addressing the obvious sellers and making decisions that best suit your company – but not-so-obvious sellers offer up the potential for hidden risks to crop up.
+Managing FFLs in your book of business may seem straightforward – addressing the prominent sellers and making decisions that best suit your company – but not-so-obvious sellers offer up the potential for hidden risks to crop up.

 The liability exposure for a business without gun sales is much different in comparison with businesses that do sell guns.
 Insurance companies must ensure that they are properly pricing their policies or limiting their exposure altogether.
 To do this, they require up-to-date information on FFL establishments.
 That is where we step in.

 The BuildingMetrix Federal Firearms Dealer Check makes uncovering hidden risk an easy and straightforward process.